 The College is solely responsible for the content of and views expressed in any material associated with this project.

-Navigating Communication DVD
+Navigating Communication Videos

 About the Artist